datastax/dsbulk/manual/settings.md

 Default: **false**.

-#### --executor.maxPerSecond<br />--dsbulk.executor.maxPerSecond _&lt;number&gt;_
+#### -maxConcurrentQueries,<br />--engine.maxConcurrentQueries<br />--dsbulk.engine.maxConcurrentQueries _&lt;string&gt;_

-The maximum number of concurrent operations per second.
-When writing to the database, this means the maximum number of writes per second (batch statements are counted by the number of statements included); when reading from the database, this means the maximum number of rows per second.
+The maximum number of concurrent queries that should be carried in parallel.

-This acts as a safeguard to prevent overloading the cluster.
-Reduce this value when the throughput for reads and writes cannot match the throughput of connectors, and latencies get too high; this is usually a sign that the workflow engine is not well calibrated and will eventually run out of memory, or some queries will timeout.
+This acts as a safeguard to prevent more queries executing in parallel than the cluster can handle, or to regulate throughput when latencies get too high.
+Batch statements count as one query.

-This setting applies a "hard" limit to the gloabl throughput, capping it at a fixed value.
-If you need a a soft throughput limit, you should use `maxInFlight` instead.
+When using continuous paging, also make sure to set this number to a value equal to or lesser than the number of nodes in the local datacenter multiplied by the value configured server-side for `continuous_paging.max_concurrent_sessions` in the cassandra.yaml configuration file (60 by default); otherwise some requests might be rejected.

-Note that this setting is implemented by a semaphore and may block application threads if there are too many in-flight requests.
+The special syntax `NC` can be used to specify a number that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 0.5C = 0.5 * 8 = 4 concurrent queries.

-Setting this option to any negative value or zero will disable it.
+The default value is 'AUTO'; with this special value, DSBulk will optimize the number of concurrent queries according to the number of available cores, and the operation being executed.
+The actual value usually ranges from the number of cores to eight times that number.

-Default: **-1**.
+Default: **"AUTO"**.

 #### -maxErrors,<br />--log.maxErrors<br />--dsbulk.log.maxErrors _&lt;number&gt;_